eRedekopp/cpp_practice_project/Design.md

 - Bed #
 - Symptoms
 - Heart rate
+- Temperature
 - Diagnosis
 - Doctors

+Symptoms, heart rate, and temperature will be grouped together into a structure

 'list' does the same as 'view bed assignments'